michaelmechenko/Concentration/README.md

 # Concentration

+An object-oriented implementation of the game Concentration

+Rules

 Any deck of playing cards may be used, although there are also commercial sets of cards with images.
 The rules given here are for a standard deck of 52 cards, which are normally laid face down in four rows of 13 cards each.[2]
 The two jokers may be included for a total of six rows of nine cards each.

 Additional packs can be used for added interest.
 Standard rules need not be followed: the cards can be spread out anywhere, such as all around a room.